Skip to main content

 • fever (100.4°F or higher) - see “Fever” for return guidance

-• ⚠ Wheezing that is new for the child or cannot be controlled by medications (e.g., albuterol) for known conditions (e.g., asthma)
+• wheezing that is new for the child or cannot be controlled by medications (e.g., albuterol) for known conditions (e.g., asthma)

-• ⚠ Skin or lips seem purple, blue, or grey, depending on skin tone - seek medical attention
+• skin or lips seem purple, blue, or gray, depending on skin tone

-• ⚠ Very rapid breathing or increased effort to breathe, such as chest retractions (space between ribs sinks with each breath), belly breathing (belly goes up and down with breathing) - seek medical attention
+• very rapid breathing or increased effort to breathe, such as chest retractions (space between ribs sinks with each breath), belly breathing (belly goes up and down with breathing)

 Mask